Una Martin

-Una Martin is a professor of clinical pharmacology and the deputy pro-vice chancellor for equalities at the University of Birmingham.
+Una Martin is an Irish pharmocologist.
+She is an emeritus professor of clinical pharmacology and was formerly the deputy pro-vice chancellor for equalities at the University of Birmingham.
 She is an expert in hypertension and ambulatory monitoring.
 She is a Fellow of the British Pharmacological Society.

 Early life and education

 Martin grew up in Ireland, where her parents were dentists.
 Her father was Dr Nicholas Martin and her mother was Josephine Mary (Maura) Martin.
-She studied medicine at the University of Dublin and graduated in 1983.
+She studied medicine at Trinity College Dublin and graduated in 1983.
 During her studies she completed an intercalated degree in pharmacology.
 Martin trained to registrar level in cardiology in Dublin before moving to Edinburgh for her doctoral studies.
-Martin earned a PhD at the University of Edinburgh.
+Martin obtained a PhD from the University of Edinburgh.

 Research and career

 Martin joined the University of Southampton as a lecturer in clinical pharmacology.
 She worked on allergic rhinitis and studied whether nitric oxide in exhaled breath could be used to diagnose asthma.
 She was made a senior lecturer at the University of Birmingham in 1996.
 She had just given birth to her first child.
 She identified that patients with hypertension experienced less pain than those with normal blood pressure.
 She wondered whether this diminished pain perception could be part of a larger impairment, eventually impacting memory.
 Whilst hypertension became characterised by cognitive deficits, Martin studied the reaction times of people with hypertension and found that reaction times did not differ between people with and without hypertension.
 Whilst diagnosis of hypertension is typically made using blood pressure measurements in a clinic, Martin pointed out that ambulatory monitoring is the most cost effective and correlates best with cardiovascular outcomes.